Community Partner Resources

 Learn more about Health and Justice.

 As the only free clinic in Norfolk and the first student-run free clinic in Virginia, HOPES has served more than 1,000 uninsured adult residents with its capacity to provide care to 20-25 patients during two evening clinics per week.
-The clinic is staffed by volunteer EVMS student clinicians, residents and physicians, who work together to provide patient-centered care.
+The clinic is staffed by volunteer student clinicians, residents and physicians, who work together to provide patient-centered care.

 Learn more about HOPES Free Clinic.

-When homeless individuals began showing up at activites for Jim White Fitness & Nutrition Studios, the Virginia Beach studio's owners realized how valuable their business' services could be to the homeless.
+When homeless individuals began showing up at activities for Jim White Fitness & Nutrition Studios, the Virginia Beach studio's owners realized how valuable their business' services could be to the homeless.
 They created LIFT Fitness Foundation, a nonprofit providing nutrition, fitness and job placement training and services to the homeless and those in need.

 Learn more about LIFT.